7 Common Mistakes to Avoid When Hiring for Ecommerce Roles

 A vague description like “We’re looking for a digital marketer to help grow our brand” won’t attract the right people.
 Candidates want to understand scope, reporting lines, tools, and KPIs.

 Be specific.
 Mention whether the role owns paid media, CRM, or site performance.
 Outline budgets, goals, and expected collaboration with design or operations.
+If you decide to work with specialist ecommerce recruiters, they'll be able to support you in creating a non-generic job description that will attract the best candidates.

 Speed matters, but so does patience.
 Hiring too quickly leads to mismatched expectations; waiting too long means losing top talent to faster-moving competitors.